helidon-io/helidon/messaging/README.md

 - Convert each incoming transport record to an immutable `Message<T>` and copy portable headers into globally ordered `MessageHeader` entries.
 Preserve duplicate names, exact spelling, typed values, and immutable binary snapshots when the transport exposes them.
-- Reject or translate a null transport payload before creating its message envelope; the core `Message` contract does not permit null payloads.
+- Reject or translate a null transport payload before creating its ordinary message envelope.
+If no safe payload can be retained after mapping fails, preserve native metadata in an immutable connector-specific envelope whose `entity()` throws `MessagingException`, and pass it only to `startFailed`.
 - Use a connector-specific immutable `Message<T>` subtype when applications need native keys, offsets, destinations, protocol-defined properties, or other metadata. `HeaderValue.NativeValue` is an opaque encoded escape hatch for a non-portable application header, not a replacement for connector metadata.
 Document which locally emitted messages